placrosse/agildata-zero/README.md

 This form of encryption uses a unique IV per row.
 This is a stronger form of encryption but adds additional restrictions on functionality.
 Equality checks can no longer be performed.

+# Architecture

+AgilData is implemented in the Rust programming language since this ensures that the product is not susceptible to exploits that rely on buffer overflow / overrun errors.
+Also, Rust can be run on bare metal for additional security.

+# Performance

+Performance will naturally depend greatly on the specific application and the encryption schemes chosen, but the general overhead of parsing and planning queries (excluding encryption) adds approximately 10% overhead compared to running an applicaton directly against MySQL.

 # Roadmap

 We use github issues to track the roadmap for this product.
 Some of major themes are: